elehcimd/pynb/README.md

     a + b
 ```

+The example above defines a notebook composed of three cells: [Markdown, Python, Python].

 Function parameters are mapped to notebook arguments and are injected as an additional cell at runtime.
 Lines whose content is `'''` serve as cell separators.
 Markdown cells are embedded in multi-line string blocks surrounded by `'''`.
 Consecutive Python cells are separated by `'''\n'''`.
 Empty cells are ignored and trailing spaces or empty lines within cells are stripped away.

 A Python module can contain several functions defining multiple noetbooks.
-You can find some examples in the [notebooks](https://github.com/minodes/pynb/tree/master/notebooks) directory.
+Examples can be found [notebooks](https://github.com/minodes/pynb/tree/master/notebooks) directory.

 ## Usage

-The `pynb` command line tool is tailored for simplicity and is the fastest way to write & run a notebook.
+The `pynb` command line tool is tailored for simplicity and is the fastest way to write & run a `pynb` notebook.
 To run the `sum.py` notebook reported above:

 ```